timi23-2004/Matter_Sigma_Filter/README.md

 - ```ebtables``` tool (must be installed)
 - Root privileges (required for ```ebtables```)

-## Installation
+## Building

-Build with the provided Makefile:
+Build the program with the provided Makefile:

 ```
 $ make